The Experiment Podcast: Teenage Life After Genocide

 Aséna: Yes.

-Longoria: … That pain?
+Longoria: … that pain?

 Aséna: If I go back and died in a way that it’s beneficial for my people, I felt like this guiltiness will go away.
 (A breath.)
 That was my thought.